ML-MSAI-2024-hackathon/.github/profile/readme.md

 - 🎶 You'll get +0.25 if you play the song at least once.
 - 🤩 You'll get +1 if you guess correctly the song title.
 - 🎧 You'll get points depending on how we like your song with new sounds.

+## 🔊 Getting started with audio processing

+## 🗃️ Getting started with data

+- ☁️ If you are working on Google Colab:

+- 💻 If you are working on your local machine:

+## 🚀 Up to you now!

+You can now start working on the hackathon!

+🏁 Be sure to look up, as we will have an automatically-update live leaderboard!